-- Installment loans allow you to borrow money from lenders for big expenses and pay the loan off over time.
+- Installment loans allow you to borrow money for big expenses and pay the loan off over time.

-- Typically, the interest rate and monthly payments for installment loans are fixed, which can make it easier to budget.
+- Typically, the interest rate and monthly payment for installment loans are fixed, which can make it easier to budget.

-- There are a variety of different types of installment loans, including personal loans, mortgages, and student loans.
+- There are a variety of installment loans, including personal loans, mortgages, and student loans.

 Installment loans are incredibly common in the lending space.
-If you’ve borrowed money to buy a home, car or pay for an emergency expense, you may already have an installment loan.
-Just like most financial decisions, getting an installment loan for the first time or taking on another is an important decision and investment.
+If you’ve borrowed money to buy a home, car, or pay for an emergency expense, you may already have an installment loan.
+Like most financial decisions, getting an installment loan for the first time or taking on another is an important decision.
 Learning the basics about installment loans—how they work, the different types, and the pros and cons—can help you decide.

 What is an installment loan?

-Installment loans are a type of financial product that give you the ability to borrow a lump sum of money and pay it back in set monthly payments with a fixed interest rate over a period of time.
-The terms you qualify for, such as the interest rate and length of the repayment period, depend on several factors, which include:
+Installment loans are lending products that give you the ability to borrow a lump sum of money and pay it back in fixed monthly payments over a specified term..
+The terms you qualify for, like the interest rate and the length of the repayment period, depend on several factors, including:

 - The loan amount